-- Calling the Puppy over to the crate and giving them a treat helps so they know when you call them, they will be offered a treat which will make crate training easier.
+- Calling the Puppy over to the crate and giving them a treat helps them know that when you call them, they will be offered a treat, making crate training easier.

 Extended Crate Training

-- After your Puppy enters his crate, praise them by giving them a treat, and close the door.
+- After your puppy enters his crate, praise them by giving them a treat and closing the door.

-- Once the Puppy is quietly relaxing in his crate, leave him for about thirty minutes with you primarily out of sight, then begin leaving the Puppy crated when you are gone for short outings, including at night.
+- Once the puppy is quietly relaxing in his chest, leave him for about thirty minutes with you primarily out of sight, then begin leaving the puppy crated when you are gone for short outings, including at night.

 Step Four: Crate your dog when you leave home.

-- Place the Puppy in the crate using your regular command and a treat.
-You might also want to leave the Puppy with a few safe toys.
+- Place the puppy in the crate using your regular command and a treat.
+Leave the puppy with a few safe toys.

-- Vary the moment you put your dog in the crate during your “getting ready to leave” routine and see what happens.
-The Puppy should never be left in a cute long before you go out.
+- Vary the moment you put your dog in the box during your “getting ready to leave” routine and see what happens.
+The Puppy should always be included in a cute long before you go out.
 It’s best to place the Puppy in the crate just before you leave.

-- Try not to make your departures emotional and prolonged; praise your dog, give them a treat and leave quietly.
+- Do not make your departures emotional and prolonged; praise your dog, treat them, and go quietly.

 Step Five: Crating your Puppy at night when all have gone to bed.

-Putting your Puppy in bed using your regular command and a treat might help the Puppy go to bed.
-Placing the crate beside your bed frame may be an excellent choice if the Puppy is crying.
-Many puppies might need to be eliminated at night, and you’ll want to hear your Puppy whine about being able to take them outside to make sure not to soil his crate.
+Putting your puppy in bed using your regular command and a treat might help the puppy go to bed.
+Placing the crate beside your bed frame may be an excellent choice if the puppy cries.
+Many puppies might need to be eliminated at night, and you’ll want to hear your puppy whine about being able to take them outside to make sure not to soil his crate.

-Once your Puppy is home and comfortable sleeping through the night with the crate next to your bed, you can gradually move it to another location of your choice.
-However, the time you have spent with your Puppy sleeping in your room has created a bond between you and your pet, helping him feel secure and happy.
+Once your puppy is home and comfortable sleeping through the night with the crate next to your bed, you can gradually move it to another location of your choice.

 They help fight diseases caused by viruses or bacteria and help Stop infections from continued use.
-When your puppy receives his vaccine, his immune system will start producing antibodies to protect against viruses and bacteria that cause disease in puppies.
-Once your Puppy gets infections, the antibodies built in the Puppy’s body will help destroy viruses and bacteria immediately; it is vital to vaccinate your puppy and schedule the puppy’s first vet visits, and the vaccinations organize your pup’s needs.
+When your puppy receives the vaccine, this immune system will start producing antibodies to protect against viruses and bacteria that cause disease in puppies.
+Once your puppy gets an infection, the antibodies built in the puppy’s body will help destroy viruses and bacteria immediately; it is vital to vaccinate your puppy and schedule the puppy’s first vet visits, and the vaccinations organize your pup’s needs.

-Dogs may, on occasion, develop lung disease, which can cause difficulty breathing.
-Leptospirosis will cause internal bleeding, vomiting, often urinating, stool or saliva infections and nosebleeds.
-Red spots are visible on the dog’s gums and light-coloured skin.
+Dogs can develop lung disease, causing difficulty breathing.
+Leptospirosis can lead to internal bleeding, vomiting, and other symptoms.
+Red spots may appear on gums and light-coloured skin.

-Also known as Kennel cough is a stubborn respiratory infection that can keep dogs coughing for weeks or months without proper intervention.
-Bordetella disease isn’t usually Fatal unless pneumonia develops in a dog.
+Also known as kennel cough, Bordetella disease is a respiratory infection that can cause persistent coughing in dogs for weeks or even months without proper treatment.
+It is usually not fatal unless pneumonia develops.

 Rabies is a dangerous condition that can affect all warm-blooded animals.
 It usually spreads when an infected dog bites another dog or a person.
-The virus that attacks the nerve tissues causes Rabies, where the disease develops.
-Rabies is a threat to people and animals.
-It is vital to give your dog Rabies Vaccine when they are young to protect puppies from this disease.
+The virus attacks the nerve tissues and causes the disease to develop.
+Rabies poses a significant threat to both people and animals.
+It is essential to ensure your dog receives the Rabies Vaccine when they are young to protect puppies from this disease.

 - As soon as he comes out of his crate at anytime

-Signs of a puppy that needs to eliminate will start sniffing and circling.
-When you cannot be with your Puppy, they must be left in a playpen where they will be safe and have paper to eliminate.
-Puppies can easily choke on bones, stuffed toys, bed insulators and blankets, so be very careful and buy only good quality toys, bones and not blankets with an insulator as the Puppy can choke!
+Signs of a puppy that needs to be eliminated will start sniffing and circling.
+Puppies can easily choke on bones, stuffed toys, bed insulators and blankets, so be very careful and buy only good quality toys, bones and not blankets with an insulator as the puppy can choke!